-Those who hope to impact patient care—whether on the front lines in a pharmacy setting or through pharmaceutical research—can step up to academic preparation and ultimately practice in these rewarding fields by starting with a pre-pharmacy program.
-Our pre-pharmacy emphasis bridges the gap from undergraduate education to graduate studies with an advanced focus in a variety of natural science fields.
+Those who hope to impact patient care—whether to become a pharmacist or through pharmaceutical research—can step up to academic preparation and ultimately practice in these rewarding fields by starting with a pre-pharmacy program.
+Our pre-pharmacy emphasis bridges the gap from undergraduate education to graduate studies with an advanced focus in a variety of natural science fields..

 - What is Pre-Pharmacy?

 - What Can I Do with a Pre-Pharmacy Degree?